“The Lord Looketh on the Heart”March 31, 2015 • Devotional

 Just as a reliable physical heart is needed to provide nourishment to our physical bodies, a reliable spiritual heart is needed to provide nourishment to our spirits.
-Our spiritual heart draws us closer to our Heavenly Father.
-It prompts us to serve and to love each other as family members, friends, and neighbors.
-It burns with faith and testimony, protects against sin, and gives strength and hope in times of trial.

 As an anatomy and neuroscience teacher, I have the great privilege to study and teach about one of God’s greatest creations: the human body.
 I marvel every time I listen to a beating heart or watch an electrocardiogram measure a heart’s electrical activity.
 It is remarkable to me to watch skin slowly repair itself following a scratch or to think about where and how memories are stored in the brain.